envisioning/vocab/vocab/Log-Likelihood.md

 ---
 category: MATH, DATA
+generality:
+- 0.825
+- 0.81
+- 0.8
+- 0.795
+- 0.79
+- 0.785
+- 0.78
 slug: log-likelihood
 summary: Logarithm of the likelihood function, used in statistical models to measure how well a model explains a given set of data.
 title: Log Likelihood
 ---